POSTED: 3 Nov 2023

 How To Use Hyaluronic Acid Skin Care

 This depends on the type of product you choose.
-If you are using hyaluronic acid as a serum then apply it to wet skin straight after your cleanser.
+If you are using hyaluronic acid as a serum, then apply it to wet skin straight after your cleanser.
 This is the best way for it to draw moisture to your skin.
-If you are using a toner, acid exfoliant or essence then use these first then spritz the skin with a little water and apply the hyaluronic acid serum.
+If you are using a toner, acid exfoliant or essence, then use these first.
+Then spritz the skin with a little water and apply the hyaluronic acid serum.

 Creams and lotions are comparatively easier to use.
 Just apply them as the last step in your skincare routine at night and just before your sunscreen in the mornings.
-Masks should also be the last step of your at home facial.
+Masks should also be the last step of your at-home facial.

 Hyaluronic Acid With Active Skin Care Ingredients